lalounirfullstack/UNIR_BackEnd/Actividad_9_BBDD_MySQL_Blog/Blogs/notes.md

                         RUBRICA
 *************************************************************
 + Correct Creation of tables & fields 0.5 - 5%
-+ Correct Creation of Express Proyect 0.5 - 5%
++ Correct Creation of Express Project 0.5 - 5%
 + Correct Creation of Routes for the API base  1 - 10%
 + Correct Creation of URLs to support Posts CRUD ("Post and Get")   3 - 30%
 + Correct Creation of URLs to support Authors CRUD ("Post and Get") 3 - 30%